PferdiWu/hello-wu-python/README.md

-# Installation
-`pip3 install flask`

-# Run script
-`python3 hello.py`

-The application is available at `http://127.0.0.1:5000`

 # Todo

-Open the web application as depicted above.
+Install flask (see below) and open the web application as depicted below.
 After entering your name and submitting the form, the application will respond with "Hello <Name>!".

 Please adjust the application in a way so it responds with the entered name in